gantsign/ansible-role-oh-my-zsh/README.md

 # May be overridden by `oh_my_zsh: install:` under each user.
 oh_my_zsh_install: yes

+# Name of the git package of your Linux distribution
+git_pkg: git

+# Name of the zsh package of your Linux distribution
+zsh_pkg: zsh

 # User configuration
 # Important: oh-my-zsh is installed per user so you need to specify the users to install it for.
 users: